 - American Library of Paris (English language library)

 This neighborhood is characterized by the Champs Elysées, which runs its full length.
 Though the Champs Elysées is one of the most famous streets in Paris (the world?), it can be very touristy and sometimes disappointing with its endless supply of nondescript flagship consumer shops.
 There are also a few major nightclubs, rendering the neighborhood popular with the late night crowd.

 - Arc de Triomphe Initiated by Napoleon in 1806 and completed in 1836

 - Les Champs Elysées (home to big fashion shops)

 - Grand Palais (Constructed for the 1900 Universal Exhibition in Paris.
 Home to temporary blockbuster art exhibitions and major art fairs such as the FIAC and Paris Photo)

 - Petit Palais (Also built for the 1900 Universal Exhibition in Paris.
 Currently houses a 19th century painting and sculpture museum)

 - Palais de l’Elysée (home of the French president)

 - Parc Monceau (small, elegant park)

 The Ninth is a busy and dynamic neighborhood in Paris.
-Very active business district, it also home to some of the biggest department stores which bring in thousands from around the world (Printemps, Galeries Lafayette) to see the latest high fashion offerings.
-The Opéra Garnier is the high-end cultural center of the Ninth with its opulent interior covered in marble and the sumptuous dance and opera productions.
+Very active business district, it is also home to some of the biggest department stores which bring in tourists from around the world (Printemps, Galeries Lafayette) to see the latest fashion offerings.
+The Opéra Garnier is the high-end cultural center of the Ninth with its opulent interior covered in marble where world renowned dance and opera productions are presented.
 The Place de Clichy is more populaire (working class), but is a neighborhood with lots of energy and in steady transformation.